Particle swarm optimization of a polarization beam splitter#

 Performing PSO#

 With all the preparation work done, we are finally ready to perform the PSO.
-In this notebook, we use the PySwarms library, where an optimizer implementing the PSO algorithm can be directly used.
-With this optimizer, we can perform a PSO task very easily.
+Defining the hyper-parameters within the Method

 [14]: